breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 ```

  3. **Go to the [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello) repository in GitHub** |
- Once you are located in the [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello) repository in GitHub, we need to click the **Code** button to display the clone options and then click the **Copy** button which is highlighted (shown below) and next to the repo URL:
+ Once you are located in the [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello) repository in GitHub, you need to click the **Code** button to display the clone options and then click the **Copy** button which is highlighted (shown below) and next to the repo URL:

 ![4Geeks Repo Example Pic 1](https://i.imgur.com/xu3Psl0.png)

 ![4Geeks Repo Example Pic 2](https://i.imgur.com/QPEPsZE.png)

- 4. **Go to the terminal and use the git clone command typing `git clone` along with the copied URL**
+ 4. **Go to the terminal and use the git clone command by typing `git clone` along with the copied URL**
 ```bash session
 # Git Bash Terminal: